-What size guitar should you choose?
+What size guitar should I choose?

 Guitars come in many sizes, but we generally recommend going with the largest size the student can handle comfortably, since they’ll grow into it pretty quickly, and you’ll get a fuller sound from a larger guitar.
 Be sure to try before you buy!
 We don’t sell guitars ourselves, but you’re welcome to use one of ours during your first lesson, just to get your hands on one before making a decision.
 We know it’s tempting to buy cheap when you’re not sure whether you’ll really take to an instrument, but resist that temptation!
 Cheap guitars don’t stay in tune well, and there’s nothing more DE-motivating than practicing with an out-of-tune guitar.